Admissions Process and Timeline

 A: Yes, we welcome applications from Canadian citizens.
 Citizenship and/or residency are not factors considered in the admission process.
 However, if accepted, Canadian citizens who are not permanent residents of the U.S. are not eligible for any financial aid.
 Financial aid is offered only to those applicants who are U.S. citizens or permanent residents.

-Those who are not U.S. citizens or permanent residents must either pay for four years of tuition (current figures can be found in the Student Services Cost of Attendance breakdown) in advance, or deposit this sum in an escrow account.
+Those who are not U.S. citizens or permanent residents must pay for four years of tuition (current figures can be found in the Student Services Cost of Attendance breakdown) in advance.

 Q: How do I apply to the M.D.-Ph.D.
 (MSTP) Program?